-Introduction to television production facilities and techniques.
+Introduction to the theory and practice of television studio production.
 Principles of picture composition, camera movement, lighting, and audio and control room operation are demonstrated and experienced in actual studio productions.
 The student will participate in laboratory exercises and be able to demonstrate proficiency in these exercises.
-The student will produce programs using available studio resources and under the direction of specific formats.
+Each student will produce programs using available studio resources.
 Assessment Level(s): ENGL 101/ENGL 101A, READ 120.
 Two hours lecture, four hours laboratory each week.
 Formerly TR 130.
-4 semester hours